List of Law & Order: Special Victims Unit characters: Nick Amaro

-Nicholas "Nick" Amaro is a NYPD detective who has transferred to the Special Victims Unit from Warrants and Narcotics.
+Nicolas Fiorello "Nick" Amaro, Jr. is a NYPD detective who has transferred to the Special Victims Unit from Warrants and Narcotics.
 When Nick was little, Amaro's father beat his mother.
 Nick's father later fled to Miami, Florida; he attributes his firm belief in divorce to this.
 He is fluent in Spanish, is married, with a young daughter named Zara, and has a living mother, Cesaria (Nancy Ticotin).
 His wife, Maria Grazie Amaro (Laura Benanti), is doing overseas reporting in Iraq.
-Since Maria has been deployed in Iraq, their relationship has been somewhat tense, although they always seem to work through their differences.
+Since Maria has been deployed in Iraq, their relationship is somewhat tense, although they always seem to work through their differences.

-Initially, Amaro did not see eye to eye with his new partner, Detective Benson, mainly because she was adjusting to having him as a partner instead of Elliot Stabler.
+Initially, Amaro does not see eye to eye with his new partner, Detective Benson, mainly because she is adjusting to having him as a partner instead of Elliot Stabler.
 After their rocky start, Amaro and Benson begin to have a mutual respect for each other and work well together.
 During his early days in SVU, Amaro has a tough time adjusting to the cases and tells Benson he has the urge to physically assault a suspect, but she tells him the better solution would be to ensure that the perpetrators never see the light of day.
 In the episode "Hunting Ground", Amaro saves Detective Benson and a kidnapped victim by shooting and killing a man.
-He is seen visibly shaken as it happened to be his first kill shot.
+He is seen visibly shaken as it is his first kill shot.
 In the episode "Valentine's Day", he sees his wife go into an apartment of a man he does not know.
 In "Street Revenge", while trying to work a case of vigilante justice, he shadows his wife to see where she goes during the day; he later gets into a heated argument with his wife at the SVU squad room (after going to Philadelphia and assaulting a military friend of hers), and she tells him she is seeing a psychiatrist because she is trying to adapt back into her old life.